ideasman42/nerd-dictation/readme.rst

                         Only used when ``--defer-output`` is disabled.
   --timeout SECONDS     Time out recording when no speech is processed for the time in seconds.
                         This can be used to avoid having to explicitly exit (zero disables).
+  --delay-exit SECONDS  The time to continue running after an exit request.
+                        this can be useful so "push to talk" setups can be released while you finish speaking (zero disables).
   --punctuate-from-previous-timeout SECONDS
                         The time-out in seconds for detecting the state of dictation from the previous recording, this can be useful so punctuation it is added before entering the dictation(zero disables).
   --full-sentence       Capitalize the first character.